How To Make Peace With Your Past: 8 Steps To Letting Go

 Making peace with your past can be extremely difficult.
 As a method of learning and self-preservation, our minds are naturally conditioned to cling to the past.

-Remembering these past experiences may be helpful to us for a finite amount of time, but reliving them over and over again through our imagination is only nurturing a festering wound that has no benefit to our present life.
+Remembering these past experiences may be helpful to us for a finite amount of time, but reliving them over and over again through our imagination is only nurturing a festering wound that adds zero value to our present life.

 You must make peace with your past at some point in your life to truly grow.
 It starts with making quality choices.
 Exert the mental awareness and consciously choose only to hold onto the feelings that make you happiest.